 I chose to do this just for the living room and bedroom, as the bathroom and kitchen are basically themed anyway based on their tilings.
 The kitchen is orange and the bathroom is white.

 The living room and bedroom though are plain so I have decided that the theme is pink, white and grey.
 I originally thought about doing more grey, white and green but I found it harder to find green pieces that I liked, but I found quite a few that I liked in pink.
 Plus I have a ton of pink already, being a millennial.

-Next up was probably my favourite thing of this whole project.
-I created a moodboard for each room.
-In the case of the living room I created two – one of the furniture and the other of the gallery wall I’m planning.
+Next up was probably my favourite thing about this whole project.
+I created a mood board for each room.
+In the case of the living room, I created two – one of the furniture and the other of the gallery wall I’m planning.

 Now these pieces are not necessarily the pieces I am buying (except the furniture, which is the furniture I have got) but rather pieces I like and think would work well together.